wpilibsuite/frc-docs/source/docs/software/vision-processing/wpilibpi/installing-the-image-to-your-microsd-card.rst

 Copy the image to your MicroSD card
 -----------------------------------

-Download and install Etcher (https://www.balena.io/etcher/) to image the micro SD card.
+Download and install `Etcher <https://www.balena.io/etcher/>`__ to image the micro SD card.
 The micro SD card needs to be at least
-4 GB.
-Note: a micro SD to USB dongle such as https://www.amazon.com/gp/product/B0779V61XB works well for writing to micro SD cards.
+8 GB.
+A `micro SD to USB dongle <https://www.amazon.com/gp/product/B0779V61XB>`__ works well for writing to micro SD cards.

 .. figure:: images/installing-the-image-to-your-microsd-card/copy-the-image-to-your-microsd-card.png